 Prior to coming to Japan I was working as a screenwriter, and project developer for a Japanese film production company.
 Just like most people that lived in southern California, I had a lot of technical skills.
-Ironically, the company president, who was Japanese didn’t know how to use a computer, let alone send, or receive an email.
+Ironically, the company president, who was Japanese, didn’t know how to use a computer, let alone send, or receive an email.
 The same was true for the vice president.
-It was also true for most of the company clients.
-I thought this had to be an anomaly, as I was certain that Japan was a high-tech country, after all isn’t that what we’ve all been led to believe?
+It was also true for most of the companies clients.
+I thought this had to be an anomaly, as I was certain that Japan was a high-tech oriented country, after all, isn’t that what we’ve all been led to believe?

 Despite the experience I had with my prior colleagues, I remained convinced that Japan was a high-tech nation.
 After all, Japan makes component parts for much of the global goods, and some of the most reliable cars in the world.
 I continued to remain under the impression that Japan was a cutting-edge nation.
 Oh, how wrong one can be!
 I was a bit taken back to find out that the reality is quite to the contrary.
 I’ve been in Japan now for more than five years, and I do enjoy being here.
 However, at times I feel as if I’m living in the U.S. circa 1970, sans the long hair, clogs, and pleated, plaid elephant bellbottom pants.